 Other then your doctor and your body, implanting is something that you have little control over.
 So in the spirit of good luck and in an effort to decrease stress and anxiety, some rituals that are said to bring good vibes and good luck to transfer day have developed.
 Whether or not these “traditions” are proven to work or increase the odds of a successful transfer are debatable – it’s surely a great way to ease the nerves and channel the positive energy!

 Since socks are usually the only item of clothing you can keep on during a medical procedure, surrogates have adopted this tradition.
 Wearing green because it’s the color luck – or orange and yellow socks representing fertility in some cultures.
 Pineapple socks also seem to be a popular choice given that pineapple is an icon for IVF and Infertility.
 Old Chinese saying “ Warm feet increase the chance of a warm and welcoming uterus.”
 Many gestational surrogates even choose to get matching lucky socks for their Intended Mother.
 Here’s a cute pair from SurroSister Design on Etsy!

 This is a surrogate’s way of saying Good Luck!
 The phase comes from the idea that a thicker uterus lining will increase the odds of an embryo implanting and “sticking.”
 Think of it as embryo glue for your surrogacy journey.

 Why Pineapple?
 The core of a pineapple contains Bromelain, which has inflammatory properties.
 Since implantation or transfer can irritate the uterus – this is seen as a benefit in decreasing implantation issues.
-There is much debate on how much or even when to consume but many surrogate eat pineapple in the days leading up to transfer, on transfer day and the few days following to hopefully increase their odds at a positive pregnancy test.
+There is much debate on how much or even when to consume but many surrogate eat pineapple on transfer day, and the few days following, to hopefully increase their odds at a positive pregnancy test.